The National Budget: On the Economy of Political Domination Ruthless Criticism

 4. Financing Land Rent

-In a system where all useful goods and means of production are private property, then it is only logical that the same be true of real estate.
-In any case, the bourgeois state finds it totally natural that, with regard to any actual or merely potential economic utilization, the territory over which it rules be completely at the disposal of private property owners.
-The state therefore establishes this legal position.
-Moreover, in a system where every economic benefit depends on the ownership of property; where the state-guaranteed right of disposition grants property owners the power to make money on the needs of those people able to pay for these needs; then it is only logical that landed property yield a profit.
-The bourgeois state also recognizes this as a natural source of income, and thereby creates a social class of landowners.
-These landowners draw a monopoly-fee for the utilization of their landed property, without having to have produced something in order to enrich the market economy by providing it with another actual good with exchange-value.
-For this reason, their revenue constitutes a particular set of costs for the rest of society.
-They add an extra charge to the production prices of foodstuffs and other agricultural goods, thereby burdening the earnings of capitalist companies, which after all need a site for their business, with a deduction.
-Their revenue thus asserts itself as a direct expropriation of the income of others.
+In a system where all useful goods and means of production are private property, it is only logical that the same be true of real estate.
+In any case, the bourgeois state finds it totally natural that – in terms of its actual or merely potential economic use – the territory over which it rules should be completely at the disposal of private property owners, and establishes this as a natural legal state of affairs.
+Moreover, in a system where every economic benefit depends on property, that is, where a state-guaranteed right of ownership grants property owners the power to make money on the needs of those who are able to pay, it is only logical that landed property yields a profit.
+The bourgeois state also recognizes this as a natural source of income and thereby creates a class of landowners who earn monopoly rents on the use of their landed property without adding to the wealth of the market economy by providing it with another actual good with exchange-value.
+Their revenue thus constitutes a peculiar set of costs for the rest of society.
+They are a surcharge on the production prices of foodstuffs and other agricultural goods, a deduction from the earnings of capitalist companies, which after all need a location for their business.
+Their revenue thus represents a direct expropriation of others’ income.

-In both cases, the state cannot avoid nationalizing at least a portion of the social costs with which the establishment of landed property burdens the gainfully employed, in order to secure the landowners their livelihood in those cases where the buying power of the wage-dependent population fails to do so.
-For example, it is well known that the EU provides its farmers with an agricultural market by way of subsidized and guaranteed prices.
-It also thereby brings about the consequence that agriculture and livestock breeding mutate into capitalist enterprises and their products mutate into foodstuffs of doubtful nutritional value, some of which fall into the category of environmental protection.
-In times of serious housing shortages, the state secured the just revenues of its landlords through subsidies earmarked for the construction of low-income housing projects.
-Now, the government creates the same effect with rent subsidies for slum inhabitants, so that social welfare costs can at least accomplish something useful for the market economy.
+In both cases, a welfare state cannot avoid nationalizing at least a portion of the cost burden that landed property imposes on the gainfully employed, if it is to secure the revenue of landowners wherever the spending power of the wage-dependent population cannot.
+The European Union, for instance, provides its farmers with an agricultural market by subsidizing and guaranteeing minimum prices.
+It thereby also turns agriculture and livestock breeding into capitalist enterprises, causing their products to mutate into foodstuffs of doubtful nutritional value.
+Some of these farmers’ lands fall under the state’s interest in environmental preservation.
+In times of serious housing shortages, the state secures the legitimate revenues of its landlords through subsidies for low-income housing projects.
+Nowadays, the government gets the same effect by providing rent subsidies for slum dwellers, such that social welfare costs can at least make a useful contribution to the market economy.

 5. The Use of Public Funds as Capital

-The bourgeois state finances the prerequisites and expenses of continuous capitalist growth so that “the economy” can successfully “take place in the economy,” as an exceptionally gifted expert in the office of the German finance minister once expressed it with unsurpassable lucidity.
-The state is also familiar with irrefutable reasons to not just simply hand over the entire society’s accumulation of money to the striving of private citizens to enrich themselves.
-And with the way a nation’s economic growth occurs, there are always new reasons to decide against this.
-Instead, the state prefers to allow public funds to function directly as capital.
+The bourgeois state finances the prerequisites and expenses of continuous capitalist growth so that “the economy” can successfully “take place in the economy,” as an exceptionally gifted expert in the German finance ministry once put it with unsurpassable lucidity.
+But the state also knows some irrefutable arguments for not handing over society’s accumulation of money solely to private citizens and their efforts at self-enrichment, instead using public funds directly as capital.

-The key role that the banking sector plays is not unfamiliar to those who carry political responsibility.
-After all, they organize the provision of national borrowed funds through a national agency: the central bank.
-The banking sector is the basis of all capitalist growth, and is therefore the positive condition of all business.
-At the same time, the bank earns on all business activity and its interests are therefore in opposition with the other branches of business.
-There are many reasons for the the public power to intervene with its own credit insitutions in extreme cases and replace, restrict or at least supplement private money capital in order to boost business activity in branches that are poorly treated by the banking sector.
-For example, the “Credit Institution for Reconstruction” (KfW), a relic from the Marshall Plan, once again had its hands full in the 90s with the reunification of East Germany.
-And it happens often enough that a government acts in a quite enterprising manner.
-It does this not only to provide services for the growth of competing capitalists, neither to revitalize “deadbeat” firms or to “liquidate” damages to private property.
-Politicians responsible for the national budget prefer much more to invest budget funds in future branches, for which the necessary sums of capital for launching promising firms appear too large or unmanageable.
-Automobile factories, nuclear power plants and firms specializing in the construction and launching of space rockets, and of course globally competitive and national airlines – all of these were born as state enterprises.
+Politicians are aware of the key role played by the banking sector.
+After all, they organize the provision of credit with their own national agency: the central bank.
+The banking sector is the basis of all capitalist growth, and is therefore a positive condition on all other forms of business.
+At the same time, banks earn money on others’ business activities, which puts it in opposition to other sectors.
+In extreme cases, the state finds reasons for establishing its own credit institutions and intervening in, replacing, restricting or at least supplementing private money capital in order to boost business in branches treated poorly by the banks.
+In Germany, for example, the “Credit Institution for Reconstruction” (KfW), a relic from the Marshall Plan, had its hands full again in the 90s after the annexation of East Germany.
+And it is not uncommon for a government to engage in entrepreneurial activities, not only to provide services for the growth of competing capitalists, revitalize “deadbeat” firms or “liquidate” damages to private property.
+Politicians prefer to invest budget funds in cutting edge industries whenever it judges the capital needed to launch promising firms to be too large or unmanageable.
+Automobile factories, nuclear power plants and firms specializing in the construction and launching of rockets, and of course globally competitive national airline companies – all of these were born as state enterprises.

-Depending on their political viewpoint, some view these “state interventions” as being either contrary to the system or criticisms of the system.
-If these are indeed a kind of “criticism,” then it’s the most constructive kind imaginable, for these interventions aim at increasing the successes of its nation’s capitalism.
-And the only thing “contrary” about them is at most their non-private “entrepreneurial personality.”
-As for the interventions themselves, so little are they contrary to the system that the only time this demanding accusation arises is when these interventions awaken a private interest in enrichment.
-In other words, this accusation is only hurled when a state enterprise is not only managed with all the tricks in the capitalist books, but also successfully.
-If such an interest indeed asserts itself, the state usually accommodates it.
-After all, it is usually the politicians in charge who propose and also execute the projects of privatizing public enterprises, for when the bourgeois state operates as a capitalist, it doesn’t intend to step into competition with its private businessmen, but instead to raise up its nation’s private business world as a whole to a higher level of economic growth.
-The state here operates as a national collective capitalist in a competition which both goes beyond the competitive culture that it manages and also necessitates a third area of costly state measures...
+Depending on their respective political viewpoint, some view these “state interventions” as either contrary to the system or as a criticism of the system.
+If these are indeed a kind of “criticism,” then it’s the most constructive kind imaginable, for these interventions aim to promote the success of the nation’s capitalism.
+And the only thing “contrary” about them is the fact that the state acts as entrepreneur.
+The interventions themselves conform to the system so well that they can only be accused of being contrary to the system once they awaken a private interest in enrichment.
+In other words, this accusation is only hurled when a state enterprise is not only managed with all the tricks in the capitalist book, but also successfully.
+If such an interest comes up, the state usually accommodates it.
+After all, politicians are usually the ones who propose and also execute the privatization of public enterprises.
+After all, when the bourgeois state plays capitalist, it doesn’t intend to enter into competition with private business, but to elevate its nation’s private business world to a higher level of economic growth.
+The state thus operates as a national collective capitalist in a competition which goes beyond the competitive culture it manages and necessitates a third set of costly state measures...

 C. Politics in the Interest of Securing the Nation’s Business Success